kirthana1181/VSD-RTLDesign_and_Synthesis/Day 1/Introduction to iverilog and Yosys.md

 # Introduction to iVerilog and Gtkwave

-Initially we install iverilog and gtkwave using the commands :
+Initially, we install iverilog and gtkwave using the commands :

     sudo apt install iverilog
     sudo apt install gtkwave